FlameknightGD/Java-Config-Parser/README.md

 # Java-ConfigParser
-This is a config parser that I created in Java.
-It is an extension of the HashMap class.
+A simple tool that consists of one Java class that you can use to easily write config files for you project.
+It is an extension of the HashMap class and you just need to put the java file into your project and you're ready to go.

 ## How To Use
 The Config Parser has a couple of methods: